RomanPolach/CalmFlight-kmp/README.md

-# Peaceful Flight KMP
+# Calm Flight KMP

-Peaceful Flight is a Kotlin Multiplatform rewrite of the original Android app for people who feel anxious about flying.
+Calm Flight is a Kotlin Multiplatform rewrite of the original Android app for people who feel anxious about flying.
 The app is built to help during the whole flight journey: before takeoff, during cruise, in turbulence, and while landing.

 Instead of being just a collection of generic calming tips, the app focuses on practical in-flight support.
 It combines education about normal flight sensations with short intervention tools that can be used when anxiety rises in real time.